 - "I feel worse when I take these pills.
-They cause headaches, make me feel tired, cause problems with my sex life.
+They give me headaches, make me feel tired, cause problems with my sex life.
 I'm not going to take them anymore."

 - "I can't pay for these pills.
 They cost too much."

-Regardless of the reason, failing to follow the doctor's orders about taking medicines is dangerous.
+Regardless of the reason, failing to take medicine is dangerous.
 Blood pressure medicines should never be stopped abruptly.
-You should encourage your family member who has high blood pressure to discuss any questions or concerns about medicines with the doctor.
-If there are problems with side effects, the doctor may be able to prescribe a different medicine that works better for the patient.
+You should encourage your family member who has high blood pressure to discuss any questions or concerns about medicines with the healthcare provider.
+If there are problems with side effects, the healthcare provider may be able to prescribe a different medicine that works better for the patient.

 Is high blood pressure hereditary?
 Are other family members likely to get it?

-The exact causes of high blood pressure are usually not known.
+The exact causes of high blood pressure are not known.
 However, there is evidence that high blood pressure tends to run in families.
-Therefore, other family members should have their blood pressure checked at least once a year
+That’s why everyone in the family should make healthy lifestyle choices, along with the family member.
+By doing so, family members help each other — and also help themselves.
+Family members should also have their blood pressure checked at least once a year.

 See also in this A-Z guide: